 Spanish Residency – FAQs

 Spain’s Golden Visa is a residence by investment program that allows a non-EEA national to obtain residence in the country.
 Depending on your chosen investment route, you could gain access to Spain, as well as the Schengen area, in 2-3 months’ time.
 It was set up by the Spanish government back in 2013.
 Applicants and their family members can become residents of Spain for a minimum investment of €500,000.
 There is also a possibility to obtain Spanish citizenship in 10 years’ time.

 Who can apply to obtain the Spanish Golden Visa?

-There are a few eligibility requirements, but they are pretty general.
-You must be an adult, non-EEA citizen with a clean health and criminal record.
-You must also have considerable net worth to be considered for residence in Spain and must prove you have sufficient funds to sustain yourself.
+There are a few eligibility Spain Golden Visa requirements, but they are pretty general.
+You must be an adult, non-EEA citizen with clean health and criminal records.
+You must also have considerable net worth to be considered for Spanish residency and must prove you have sufficient funds to sustain yourself.

 How long does Spain’s Golden Visa last?

 Spain issues its residence permit for a period of one year.
 Then, you must apply to renew it every two years.
 There is no legal cap as to how many times you can renew your visa, as long as you remain in good personal and financial standing and maintain your investment.

 HOW CAN I GET PERMANENT RESIDENCE PERMIT IN SPAIN?